 According to our exclusive weather source (Google), this month's record-breaking rainfall will give way to a brief window of sunshine this weekend.
-When you're not strolling through your local park taking in the autumn leaves, check out the latest batch of easy-breezy goings-on that won't cost more than 15 bucks, from a Reflections Watch Party Past Event Like List on Pier 62 to a Seattle Department of Design Past Event Like List pop-up at Gift Shop, and from Monty Python and the Holy Grail: Quote-Along Edition Past Event Like List to Julefest: a Nordic Christmas Celebration Past Event Like List .
-See them all below, and check out this week's top picks Like List for even more options.
+When you're not strolling through your local park taking in the autumn leaves, check out the latest batch of easy-breezy goings-on that won't cost more than 15 bucks, from a Reflections Watch Party Past Event List on Pier 62 to a Seattle Department of Design Past Event List pop-up at Gift Shop, and from Monty Python and the Holy Grail: Quote-Along Edition Past Event List to Julefest: a Nordic Christmas Celebration Past Event List .
+See them all below, and check out this week's top picks List for even more options.

 Jump to: Friday | Saturday | Sunday